Medical Device Labelling Requirements Explained

 The EU MDR introduced mandatory UDI requirements for most devices, requiring manufacturers to assign a unique identifier to each device model and production batch.

-UDI requirements in the United States are defined by FDA guidance available on the FDA UDI program page.
+UDI requirements in the United States are defined by FDA guidance.

 A UDI typically includes two key elements: